-If digging isn’t an option, look into goats or mechanical mowing both work by removing the leaves so the plant can't turn sunlight into food.
-The root eventually starves.
-Both goats and mowers must be brought back often, however, and both have the same drawback: They also mow down everything else in their path.
+If digging isn’t an option, look into goats or mechanical mowing.
+Both work by removing the leaves so the plant can't turn sunlight into food.
+The plant eventually starves.
+Both goats and mowers must be brought back often, however, and both have the same drawback: They destroy everything else in their path.

-Contrary to some popular misinformation, it is usually best not to cut down blackberry plants prior to treatment with herbicides unless the plants are too big to reach with spray equipment, Hulting said.
-Cutting down the plant reduces the leaf area, and the plant may not take in enough herbicide to kill the large root.
+Contrary to some popular misinformation, it is usually best not to cut down blackberry plants prior to treatment with herbicides unless the plants are too big to reach with spray equipment, Edmunds said.
+Cutting down the plant reduces the leaf area, and the plant may not absorb enough herbicide to kill the large root.

-No matter if you've grubbed, chopped or sprayed, after you're rid of your blackberry plants, don't forget to plant hardy alternative vegetation that can crowd or shade out new blackberry seedlings.
+No matter if you've dug, chopped or sprayed, after you're rid of your blackberry plants, don't forget to replant the area with hardy alternative vegetation that can crowd or shade out new blackberry seedlings.

-"You can't treat a patch of blackberry and then walk away," Hulting said.
+"You can't treat a patch of blackberry and then walk away," Edmunds said.
 "The control methods can take several years, at least, to eradicate a large patch.
 Don't take a break and let the blackberries regain their strength.
 Check the area each year and remove new seedlings to stay ahead of the problem."